Persuading Through Data And Stories

 It’s so hard for us to relate to big numbers, millions affected, that we often turn away.
 So what happens in the nonprofit, donation-seeking arena when we use data and a story together?

-Let me quote directly from Andy Goodman who wrote about this study in Contributions Magazine.
+Let me quote directly from Andy Goodman who wrote about this study in Contributions Magazine (original page no longer available).

 “In a third experiment (that was part of the same study), students who completed the technology survey were given an envelope with five dollars and a different solicitation from Save the Children.
 This letter told Rokia’s story but also included statistics about persistent drought, shortfalls in crop production, and millions of Africans who were going hungry.